nithingm/narrator-ai/README.md

 # Narrator AI
 ![Homepage](./frontend/public/images/Narrator_AI_Homepage.jpg)

-A gothic-themed chatbot where users can select a book, choose a character, and chat with them.
+A gothic-themed chatbot where users can choose a character and chat with them.
 The app supports multiple AI models including OpenAI, DeepSeek, Claude, and local models via Ollama.

 ## Setup
 1. Ensure node.js is installed on your system for this to work